 Please join us on the shores of Lake Union in caffeinated, intoxicating Seattle, Washington for two days of hands-on training in applied geochemical reaction modeling.
 Then stay on in Emerald City, the coffee capital of the world, for the Geological Society of America 2017 Annual Meeting.

 What you will learn.
 Following a fully hands-on format, you will learn to construct, trace, and interpret models of reaction in multi-component geochemical systems.
 Specific topics covered include:

-The workshop will be presented by Brian Farrell and Melika Sharifi.
+The workshop will be presented by Brian Farrell, Melika Sharifi, and Jenny Druhan.
 Brian and Melika are Geochemists at Aqueous Solutions LLC, maker of The Geochemist's Workbench®.

 Free parking is available immediately outside the club.
 The workshop starts at 8:30 am sharp each day and continues to about 5:00 pm.

 Please arrive a few minutes early on the first day to set up your workspace.
 We will wrap up on the second day in time to attend the GSA Icebreaker reception.

 Space is limited, so sign up early.
 The registration fee of $699 includes all course materials.

 Full-time students currently registered in a university degree program can register at the reduced rate of $599.
 Please bring current student identification to the workshop.